 2. Nurse As Soon As Possible After Birth

-Studies have found correlations between cesarean section births and a delay in the start of milk production.
+Studies have found correlations between Cesarean section births and a delay in the start of milk production.
 One of the ways you can work around this is to breastfeed soon after birth, which encourages your body to begin the milk production process.
-If you aren’t able to breastfeed right away, that is ok!
+If you aren’t able to breastfeed right away, that is okay!
 But, you may want to ask that your baby be brought to you as soon as possible.
 If you or your baby have a medical issue that makes it impossible to nurse right away, ask for a pump or hand express so that you can stimulate milk production.